-Being digital is human-centred, technology-enabled experience design.
+Being digital is human-centered, technology-enabled experience design.
 It is empathy at scale.
 Doing digital, by contrast, is a bare-boned technology implementation and leaves 90% of the desired value on the table.

 What can HR do?

-Although digital transformation touches every part of the organisation, human resources (HR) remains the only function of the business with the word “human” in its name.
-Therefore, HR and people leaders have an imperative to become strategic advisers to the organisation when it comes to disrupting work, learning to be digital, and leveraging human-centred design thinking to activate and automate humans and work.
+Although digital transformation touches every part of the organization, human resources (HR) remains the only function of the business with the word “human” in its name.
+Therefore, HR and people leaders have an imperative to become strategic advisors to the organization when it comes to disrupting work, learning to be digital, and leveraging human-centered design thinking to activate and automate humans and work.

-This requires a fundamental shift in our understanding of workforce experience; measuring how work gets done and how work makes people feel; and designing with humans at the centre of data, technology and business strategies.
-You owe this experience to every part of your worker population: candidate, full- and part-time employee, gig worker and contingent labour, from the front line to the knowledge worker.
+This requires a fundamental shift in our understanding of workforce experience; measuring how work gets done and how work makes people feel; and designing with humans at the center of data, technology and business strategies.
+You owe this experience to every part of your worker population: candidate, full- and part-time employee, gig worker and contingent labor, from the front line to the knowledge worker.